KacperJanowski98/document-assistant/README.md

    - Check that the `.env` file is in the project root directory
    - Verify variables are properly formatted: `KEY=value` (no spaces around `=`)

+4. **Dependency Warning**
+   - If you see a warning about deprecated Ollama import from LangChain, ignore it - we've updated to the latest version

 ## Future Enhancements

 Planned improvements for future phases: